surelybassy/SportStatsAnalysis/README.md

 ## Delivering Insight

-With a large amount of data collected, I wanted to create a tool used to deliver it to the public.
+Using the data collected, I wanted to create a tool used to deliver it to the public.
 Building an API server in Python, using the Flask library, I was able to create a number of routes that ran different queries on my database and returns the results back to the user as either a JSON file or rendered HTML page.

 ![API Diagram](Images/APIDiagram.png?raw=true, "API Diagram")

 ## Review

+At the start of the project I was keen to demonstrate a number of different analytic and data science techniques, setting a number of goals I wanted to achieve, but leaving space to explore other areas along the way.

+- Using Python I collected, cleaned and exported several datasets, and created code that I can reuse to update them after every new game.
+Using the data I then built a machine learning model to predict how many goals a team will score in a season.

+- As the data collection was relatively straight forward, I had lots of time to experiment with the visualisations in Tableau, creating a collection of visually appealing dashboards that offer interesting insight into the team's performance.

+- Using the MySQL database and Flask libraries in Python, I created a simple API with a number of different routes, delivering either JSON or HTML to a user.